The Semantic Scholar Open Data Platform: Data Processing Pipeline

 In \emph{Author Disambiguation}, we use a system named S2AND, introduced in \citet{Subramanian2021S2ANDAB}, to assign an ID to each author mention (a name of an author appearing in a particular paper).
 S2AND operates in three stages: (1) Grouping author mentions into candidate blocks, (2) Scoring similarity between records within a block using a LightGBM model~\cite{Ke2017LightGBMAH}, and (3) Clustering mentions within a block.
 The similarity scoring is a trained on a large dataset for author disambiguation also introduced in \citet{Subramanian2021S2ANDAB}.
 The code, model and dataset for S2AND is available at \href{https://github.com/allenai/S2AND}{https://github.com/allenai/S2AND}.

 For \emph{Author Affiliation Normalization}, we link to ROR,\footnote{\url{https://ror.org}} a registry of persistent identifiers for research organizations.
 Our linking model is named S2AFF.
 It first parses unnormalized affiliation strings with a trained NER model into main institute, child institute, and address components.
 It then fetches the top 100 candidates from a Jaccard-overlap retrieval index and ranks them using a pairwise LightGBM model \cite{Ke2017LightGBMAH} trained using internally-gathered human annotations.
-We make the code and data for S2AFF available at \href{https://github.com/allenai/S2AFF}{https://github.com/allenai/S2AFF}.
-We expect the API to include normalized affiliation links in 2023.
+We make the code and data for S2AFF available at \href{https://github.com/allenai/S2AFF}{https://github.com/allenai/S2AFF}, but the links are not currently included in our datasets.